dabneyhovse/module-keycloak/README.md

 # module-keycloak
-Utillity module for interacting with Dabney's Keycloak instance from node.js
+Utillity module for interacting with Keycloak's admin API over mTLS from node.js